With so many places to visit in Florida, it’s no wonder it’s one of the most popular destinations in America. There’s so much going on in the state!

 Fort Lauderdale is located 28 miles north of Miami on the southeastern coast of Florida and is another location famous for its beaches.

-You’ll find plenty of them in Fort Lauderdale, as well as stunning boating canals which make for an Instagram friendly shot!
+You’ll find plenty of them in Fort Lauderdale, as well as stunning boating canals which make for an Instagram-friendly shot!
+If you want to check out more beaches, you can also head down the coast to places such as Hollywood, one of the best small beach towns in Florida.

 If you’re looking for things to do other than the beach, you can hike or take a boat ride through Hugh Taylor Birch State Park.
 A quirky place to visit is the International Swimming Hall of Fame, an attraction you might not have realised is in Fort Lauderdale!